 After getting process handle to the target process the next step is to inject the DLL into the target process which will require the use of several Windows APIs.

-First the address of LoadLibraryW needs to be found.
+needs to be found.
 Why this function is used?
-It’s part of the kernel32.dll which is a dll that is loaded into every process running on the system.
+It’s part of the kernel32.dll

-The next step is to allocate memory in the remote process that can fit the DLL’s name using VirtualAllocEx.
+The next step is to allocate memory in the remote process that can fit the DLL’s name using VirtualAllocEx

 After the memory is successfully allocated in the remote process, it’s possible to use WriteProcessMemory to write to the allocated buffer.
 The DLL’s name is written to the previously allocated memory buffer.

-Finall step is using CreateRemoteThread function will be used to create a new thread in the remote process.
-This is where the address of LoadLibraryW becomes necessary.
-Address of LoadLibraryW will be starting address of the thread and then address of allocated buffer, which contains the DLL’s name, is passed as an argument to the LoadLibraryW call.
-Both of these parameter are passed to CreateRemoteThread.
+will be starting address of the thread and then address of allocated buffer, which contains the DLL’s name, is passed as an argument to the LoadLibraryW call.

 And voila the dll injection has happened.